How to Make Cannabutter at Home

 Where to Store Homemade Cannabutter

-Store cannabutter in an airtight, opaque container, preferably one made of glass.
+Store the cannabutter in an airtight, opaque container, preferably glass.
 Cannabutter will stay fresh in the refrigerator for about three weeks.
 Freezing cannabutter extends the shelf life to approximately six months.
-Avoid keeping cannabutter out at room temperature for more than an hour.
+Avoid keeping the cannabutter out at room temperature for more than an hour.

 Other Uses for Cannabutter

-While cannabutter is excellent for baking, you can use it for cooking as well.
-Substitute regular butter with cannabis butter or cannabis oil in any recipe.
+While cannabutter is excellent for baking, you can also use it for cooking.
+Substitute regular butter with cannabis butter or cannabis oil in any recipe (learn how to make cannabis oil here).
 Also, use a dollop of cannabutter in a frying pan the next time you make an omelet or veggie stir fry.
 Cannabutter has endless uses for the creative cook.

 Many cannabis recipes call for cannabutter, most notably baked goods.
 Cannabutter is a key ingredient in pot brownies, cannabis cookies, and other sweet high-carb weed snacks.

-From decarbing the cannabis to refrigerating the final product, making cannabutter takes approximately four to five hours.
+From decarbing the cannabis to refrigerating your finished product, making cannabutter takes approximately four to five hours.